AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/activate.md

 >[!IMPORTANT]
 >
->Currently, when activating audiences, they are then automatically activated to your collaborator's configured destination.
-Your collaborator **must** configure a destination *before* you activate an audience.
-If no destination is configured, you will be unable to activate audiences.
+>**Before** you can activate an audience, your collaborator **must** configure a destination.
+When you activate an audience, it is automatically sent to your collaborator's configured destination.
+If no destination is set up, you cannot activate audiences.
 >
 >![The Activate workspace when the collaborator has no destination configured.](/help/assets/collaborate/activate/no-destination-configured.png)